awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 ## Optional: Specifying a filter<a name="replication-config-optional-filter"></a>

 To choose a subset of objects that the rule applies to, add an optional filter\.
 You can filter by object key prefix, object tags, or a combination of both\.
-If you filter on both a key prefix and object tags, Amazon S3 combines the filters using a logical `AND` operator\.
+If you filter on both a key prefix and object tags, Amazon S3 combines the filters by using a logical `AND` operator\.
 In other words, the rule applies to a subset of objects with a specific key prefix and specific tags\.

 **Filter based on object key prefix**
 To specify a rule with a filter based on an object key prefix, use the following code\.
 You can specify only one prefix\.